Steve Byrne

 Steve Byrne (born July 21, 1974) is an American stand-up comedian and actor.
-He is best known from his multiple stand up comedy hour specials, creating, writing and starring in Sullivan & Son and as the writer/director of the feature film The Opening Act.
+He is best known from his multiple stand up comedy hour specials; creating, writing, and starring in Sullivan & Son; and as the writer/director of the feature film The Opening Act.

 Early life and education

 Byrne was born in Freehold, New Jersey.
 Byrne grew up in Pittsburgh, Pennsylvania, and went to Hampton High School.
 He graduated from Kent State University in Kent, Ohio.
 His mother is Korean and his father is of Irish descent.
-Steve has a younger brother, William.
+Byrne has a younger brother, William.